Syntocinon Negligence

 How JMW Can Help

-The team at JMW Solicitors has handled many cases where Syntocinon was administered during labour when it should not have been, or the dose given was too high, causing the baby to suffer permanent brain damage.
-We understand that it can be extremely difficult for families who have already been through a highly emotional and distressing time to then go through legal proceedings; however, we are here to make the process as simple and stress-free as possible.
+Whilst administering Syntocinon can have very important, even life-saving, benefits to help speed up labour, we have handled many cases where Syntocinon was administered during labour when it should not have been, or the dose given was too high.
+We understand that it can be difficult for families who have been through such an emotional and distressing time to consider legal proceedings.
+However, we are here to make the process as simple and stress-free as possible, so you can focus on your family.

-Our clinical negligence team is highly regarded across the UK and is headed by leading solicitor Eddie Jones.
-The team includes members of the Action against Medical Accidents (AvMA) solicitor panel and the Law Society’s specialist panel of clinical negligence solicitors.
+Our clinical negligence team is highly regarded across England and Wales and is headed up by leading solicitors Eddie Jones and Angharad Hughes.
+The team includes members of the Action against Medical Accidents (AvMA) solicitors panel and the Law Society’s specialist panel of clinical negligence solicitors.
+JMW takes a proactive yet personal approach to every claim we take on and will treat your case with the sensitivity and dedication it deserves

 FAQs about syntocinon negligence